 Major Functionality Problem

 Urgency Level 2 means that major functionality is disrupted and prevents normal work.
-The problem does not prevent using other features in the current module, nor does it prevent using other modules.
+The problem does not prevent using other features in the current program.

 Examples of Level 2 questions:

 - Self-Check is not working